SpartanJ/ecode/README.md

 _\*4_ I'm not a VIM user, and I'm not qualified to implement the VIM mode or any modal editing.
 PRs are welcome to support this.

-_\*5_ Better Unicode support will come with time, but with no rush for the moment. eepp architecture is ready to add HarfBuzz support.
+_\*5_ Better text-shaping support will come with time, but with no rush for the moment. eepp architecture is ready to add HarfBuzz support.

 ## Author comments

 This editor has a deeply rooted inspiration from the lite, lite-xl, QtCreator, and Sublime Text editors.
-It also
 Several features were developed based on the lite/lite-xl implementations.
 Some features can be ported directly from lite: color-schemes and syntax-highlighting patterns (eepp implementation expands original lite implementation to add many more features).